pulumi/pulumi-digitalocean/README.md

 To use from Go, use `go get` to grab the latest version of the library

     $ go get github.com/pulumi/pulumi-digitalocean/sdk/go/...

+## Configuration

+The following configuration points are available:

+- `digitalocean:token` - (Required) This is the DO API token.
+Alternatively, this can also be specified using environment variables, ordered by precedence, `DIGITALOCEAN_TOKEN` or `DIGITALOCEAN_ACCESS_TOKEN`.
+- `digitalocean:spacesAccessId` - (Optional) The access key ID used for Spaces API operations.
+May be set via the `SPACES_ACCESS_KEY_ID` environment variable.
+- `digitalocean:spacesSecretId` - (Optional) The access key ID used for Spaces API operations.
+May be set via the `SPACES_SECRET_ACCESS_KEY` environment variable.
+- `digitalocean:apiEndpoint` - (Optional) This can be used to override the base URL for DigitalOcean API requests.
+May be set via the `DIGITALOCEAN_API_URL` environment variable.
+Default is `https://api.digitalocean.com`.

 ## Concepts